linlinlin97/MTTS/README.md

 1. Install the required packages or create a new environment using MTS.yml (Refer to the **Requirements**);
 2. Download all the required codes in the same folder (Main Folder);
 3. Within the Main Folder, create two empty folders `/res` and `/log` to save simulation results and create another empty folder `/fig` to save figures;
-4. Run the corresponding experiment scripts;
+4. Run the corresponding experiment scripts to get the simulation results;
 5. Analyze the results and get the figure by running the corresponding code in the `Results_Plot.ipynb`.

 ## Contributing